WorklifeBarometer/API/Documentation/AzureBlobStorage.md

 # Azure Blob Storage

 As an alternative to calling our [API](./API.md) directly, it is also possible to upload a file to our Azure Blob Storage.
-In this case Worklife Barometer will read, parse, and clean the data if necessary, and then call our own API.
+In this case WorklifeBarometer will read, parse, and clean the data if necessary, and then call our own API.

 > We suggest sending the data as CSV with UTF-8 encoding, but we support all standard formats, such as JSON, XML, XLSX etc.